whitneyburton/portfolios/students/1611-back/james-anderson/20170607_james_anderson_m4.md

 #### Universal Basic Income

 It was a lot of fun to lead a GearUp.
 Our group was pretty in sync with what we wanted to do which made things easier.
 Having taught before, it was pretty easy to bang out a lesson plan so we spent much of the second planning session researching what video we wanted to show.
-I pleasantly surprised with how receptive and engaged the class was.
+I was pleasantly surprised with how receptive and engaged the class was.
 We managed to get a lot of great conversation out of them both in small groups and as whole.
 I think it went down pretty well and received some great feedback from Ellen Mary and a few 'thank-you's' from students on the way out, which is always nice.

 ------------------